Home > Digital technologies > Cybersecurity > OSINT, cyber intelligence techniques at the service of your business

 Share this page :

-Open source intelligence (OSINT) is emerging as a set of formidable techniques for collecting and analyzing information accessible on the Internet.
-In cybersecurity, competitive intelligence and risk management, OSINT reveals potential security threats and vulnerabilities, monitors your e-reputation and sheds light on your competitive strategy.
-Discover OSINT tools and master this strategic discipline to stay ahead of the curve!
+Open source intelligence (OSINT) is emerging as a formidable set of techniques for collecting and analysing information available on the Internet.
+In cybersecurity, competitive intelligence and risk management, OSINT reveals potential threats and security holes, monitors your e-reputation and sheds light on your competitive strategy.
+Discover OSINT tools and master this strategic discipline to stay one step ahead!

 Photo illustration article OSINT